A free volunteer-run community information website proudly serving the counties of

 Can I mention one other important aspect of our research here?

 Of course!
-The more we know about your work, the more we can appreciate your results and how they can help all of us in our ever changing climate.
+The more everyone knows about your work, the more we can appreciate your results and how they can help all of us in our ever changing climate.

 Given that precipitation rates are projected to increase, knowing the amount of the increase through research and modeling can help state and local government set requirements for things like culvert and retention pond capacity, roadway crests, bridge heights, and road elevations.